AppImage/docs.appimage.org/packaging-guide/ways.md

 This option is recommended for open source projects because it allows you to leverage the existing Open Build Service infrastructure, security and license compliance processes.
 See https://github.com/probonopd/AppImageKit/wiki/Using-Open-Build-Service for how to use this.

-## 2. Convert existing binary packages
+## 2. Convert existing binary packages using pkg2appimage

 This option might be the easiest if you already have up-to-date packages in place, ideally a ppa for trusty or earlier or a debian repository for oldstable.
 In this case, you can write a small `.yml` recipe and in many cases are done with the package to AppImage conversion.
-[The pkg2appimage script](https://raw.githubusercontent.com/probonopd/AppImages/master/pkg2appimage) can run .yml recipes.
-[See examples](https://github.com/probonopd/AppImages/tree/master/recipes).
+See [pkg2appimage](pkg2appimage.md).

 ## 3. Bundle your Travis CI builds as AppImages